nicopap/ui-navigation/Readme.md

     While you can still use the escape and tab keys for interaction, you cannot use keyboard keys to navigate between focusables anymore, this prevents keyboard input conflicts.
     You can enable keyboard movement using the [`InputMapping::keyboard_navigation`] field.
+  * Improved the heuristic to set the first focused element, now it tries to find an element in root menus if there is such a thing.
   * Touch input handling has been removed, it was untested and probably broken, better let the user who knows what they are doing do it.
   * **NEW**: Add complete user-customizable focus movement.
 Now it should be possible to implement